uonai/Uonai/_posts/2018-05-25-eudaimonia.md

 As we’re growing in Wisdom, Courage, Self Control, and Justice, we’re meant to fail.
 Stoicism embraces this constant failure.
 I think Marcus Aurelius said it best in his meditations.
 We endure pain and celebrate our struggle with Eudaimonia.

 > “Does what’s happened keep you from acting with justice, generosity, self-control, sanity, prudence, honesty, humility, straightforwardness, and all other qualities that allow a person’s nature to fulfill itself?
 So remember this principle when something threatens to cause you pain: the thing itself was no misfortune at all; to endure it and prevail is great good fortune.”

+It isn't often nowadays that I get to discuss topics like these in coffee shops.
+Speculation like this often happens more and more on a deeply personal level.
+Life has a way of teaching us virtues whether we plan for their teaching or not.
+I anticipate that because as I have aged, and everyone around me has aged, we are at different points in our journey.
+Either those conversations are behind us, or our knowledge of virtues are so deeply embedded they can't be put into words.